 People say this a lot in regard to postpartum women, and sometimes they mean it in a really yucky way.
 Like, "

 needed every couple of hours.
 I don't think someone who hasn't breastfed knows how physically and mentally exhausting that is.
 Because unless you have a lactating friend who is comfortable nursing your child (and who you're comfortable with), then the only person who can do that task is you.
 More Freedom

 weekend away without having to worry about the logistics of lactating.
 Less of your time is going to be spent providing food for your child, and even if you spend just as much time preparing and washing bottles, you're not the only one who can do it, which is nice to know.
 No More Finding Places To Nurse Or Pump

+comfortable place to do so.
+And don't get me started on the profound lack of electrical outlets for a breast pump out in the wild.
+And this is to say nothing of the flack breastfeeding parents catch from people with Big Important Opinions.
+We can all do without people talking at us, right?
 I cherish those memories and I love knowing I was able to nourish them physically and emotionally in that specific way.
 But there's also something nice about know they're cuddling with you not because they need physical nourishment in any way, but because you are a source of comfort to them even without food coming out of you.
 No More Milky Sex

 zero judgment toward those who have a thing for lactation sex, but based on informal surveys and stories from friends we're generally pretty stoked not to have to deal with that issue in the bedroom.

 fine.
 It doesn't ruin sex* or anything, but it's just a bit awkward, right?

 which it can, because hormones.
 Of course in that case there's even more reason to celebrate weaning!
+No More Breastfeeding Complications

 Yay!
 You don't have to wear the same couple stained, ugly nursing bras every day!
 A word to the wise, however: hold off on buying really

 plan your outfits around breastfeeding.
 Seriously, your girl rocks a really fetching, tailored dress, and that just was not possible when I was nursing.
 I needed quick and easy access to the boobies... always.
 I needed loose tops.
 Over the several years I breastfed my two children, every single top I owned either was flowy or became flowy after I kept pulling it down or up.
 Fewer Restrictions

 drinking a little too much wine or eating foods that don't agree with your baby.
 The only body you're sustaining with your body these days is your own and that is a really nice change of pace after all that pregnancy and nursing.
 Yeah, it's a little melancholy but you are in for so many fun times ahead.
 New Ways To Cuddle

 Chances are, if you're breastfeeding, a lot of your cuddle time is spent with your nipple in your baby's mouth.
 But after you've weaned, you find new ways to connect they become really special.
 I loved bonding through breastfeeding with my children.
 I cherish those memories and I love knowing I was able to nourish them physically and emotionally in that specific way.
 But there's also something nice about know they're cuddling with you not because they need physical nourishment in any way, but because you are a source of comfort to them even without food coming out of you.